chsasank/CV/README.md

 # CV
 Assignments from the course

-These are the solutions for CV course
+These are the solutions for CV course's assignments.
+Code is in floders.